ern0/posixino/README.md

 - More comfortable

-Of course, I don't want you to throw your device away, embedded programming is fun and joy.
+Of course, I don't want you to throw your device away, embedded programming is not a fun without any device.

 Posixino is trying to mimic the behavior of the original libraries, but there is a good chance that something will work different way, so testing your program on real hardware is important.
+If you have no device, but you need exact simulation of it, using emulator is a better choice.

 ### Demo (kinda) ###